chjiao/TAR-VIR/README.md

 # TAR-VIR
-TAR-VIR is a tool to assemble viral haplotypes from metagenomic data with partial or remotely related references.
-It mainly has two components: (1) Recruit reads from initial aligned reads with overlap extension; (2) *de novo* assembly of viral haplotypes from recruited reads with PEHaplo.
+TAR-VIR is developed to classify RNA viral reads from viral metagenomic data and and also to produce the assembled viral strains (i.e. haplotypes) from classified reads.
+It mainly has two components: (1) Viral read classification using partial or remotely related reference genomes; (2) *de novo* assembly of viral haplotypes from recruited reads with PEHaplo, which is a haplotype reconstruction tool.

+To use TAR-VIR, you need to have two types of data.
+(1) read set, such as viral metagenomic data containing reads from viruses.
+(2) a reference sequence, which can be a gene or a related genome.
+In the first step, you need to align the reads against the reference sequence using a read mapping tool.
+We recommend to use Bowtie2 with default parameters and the allowed error function "L,0,-0.6".
+The output of this step is a sam file.
+This sam file and the read data set will be used as input to TAR-VIR.
+The detailed installing and running instructions can be found below.

+Note that we are also working on packaging TAR-VIR using Bioconda package manager. https://bioconda.github.io

 ## Installation
 To download the source code: